nick-heminsley/quizs/ProjectPresentation.md

 - Planning, and coordinating communication with UX and traders, development lead
 - Pairing and teaching the new graduate on the project
-- Mentoring the team in good angular practices
+- Mentoring the team in good Angular practices

 ---